Updated: August 31, 2021

 Think of what you’re going to wear underneath your tactical bulletproof vest.
 A good choice is a cotton or moisture wicking t-shirt.
 Also, consider how long you’re planning to wear it at a time.

 Ballistic armor materials differ in a few ways as well.
 The panels that fit within the front and rear of your carrier or inside the front/rear pockets to provide extra protection can be soft or hard.

-Make sure that the soft panels are sealed with heat.
+Make sure that the soft panels are heat sealed.
 This is important for the protection of the panels and ballistic material.
-Ballistic materials such as Kevlar should be guarded against moisture and sunlight.
+Ballistic materials such as Kevlar should be guarded against moisture and UV light.